axhertz/TONIC/README.md

-# QEP-S
+# TONIC
-Repository of the manuscript: <em>QEP-S: Query Execution Plan Synopsis for Adaptive Physical Join Path Optimization</em>.
+Repository of the manuscript: <em>Turbo-Charging SPJ Query Plans with Learned Optimal PhysicalJoin Operator Selections</em>.

-Anonymous Author(s)

-SIGMOD'22
+VLDB'22

 This repository contains scripts to evaluate core characteristics of the QEP-S. Each sub-directory contains a folder with precomputed query feedback and base-table selectivities for the <em>selectivity-aware</em> QEP-S. The <em> Quick Evaluation</em> scripts therefore do not require any actual database connection.
 The steps for (re)computing the respective feedback and statistics are detailed in <em> Verbose Evaluation</em>.

-**Since the anonymous GitHub does not allow for cloning, please find a  [zipped version of this repository](https://figshare.com/s/b4388e6cef51efb85dfc)  at [figshare](https://figshare.com/)**.

 ## Quick Evaluation: